lablara/cityalarmcamera/README.txt

 *******************************************************************

-The EDU is implemented around the GrovePi+ hardware framework.
+The EDU is implemented around the GrovePi+ hardware framework

 The GrovePi+ has to be installed and enabled, as specified by the manufacturer.
 The following link describes all the required steps to allow the use of GrovePi+ in the Raspberry Pi: https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/